-As a Learning Designer in the School of Professional Studies, I collaborate with faculty as an advocate for curricular excellence, innovation in design and technology, universal design for learning, and superior student engagement and experience.
-Please feel free to connect with me on LinkedIn or follow my professional Twitter account for Canvas tips, industry and university news, and live conference discussion.
+As a Senior Learning Designer in the School of Professional Studies, I collaborate with faculty as an advocate for curricular excellence, innovation in design and technology, universal design for learning, and superior student engagement and experience.
+I am also a Quality Matters Peer Reviewer.
+Please feel free to connect with me on LinkedIn or follow my Twitter account for Canvas tips, industry and university news, and live conference discussion.

-Prior to joining Northwestern, I worked with faculty in a broad range of disciplines—from thanatology to business ethics to art history—as an Instructional Designer at DePaul University.
-Before immersing myself in instructional design, I worked in libraries as a cataloger, scanning technician, and special collections assistant.
+Prior to joining Northwestern, I worked with faculty in a broad range of disciplines—from thanatology to business ethics to art history—as an Instructional Designer at another private, non-profit university in Chicago.
+Before immersing myself in instructional design, I worked as a teaching assistant, writing fellow, and bookbinding lab monitor, as well as a rare books cataloger, archive-scanning technician, and special collections assistant.

 When I’m not working, I enjoy hiking, road trips, coffee, and hunting for textual fragments of glass, pottery, and porcelain that I collect at my blog, Detritus: Poems from the Thames Foreshore.

 Posts by: Kristina Wilson

 Introduction Do some topics or skills seem too large to approach in your course?
 Are your students struggling with time management?
 Do you want to provide students with thorough, meaningful feedback but find it difficult to keep up with all the grading?
 Do you want your students to learn more effectively?
 Assignment scaffolding could be the answer.
 Source: Pixabay What is assignment scaffolding and why is it important?
 Simply put, assignment scaffolding helps break down large ideas or tasks into smaller steps that build on each other.
 Consider the analogy at the root of the term.
 Scaffolding, like the multi-level,